Dans-labs/everythingdata/README.md

 # Everything Data

-Everything Data is FastAPI implementation for transformers, State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
+Everything Data is a FastAPI implementation for transformers, State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 Created by Slava Tykhonov, DANS-KNAW R&D.

 This demonstrator will be working for various use cases: